 The manufacturers recommend maintaining good levels of oxygenation especially when you have fish such as Rudd and Orfe in your pond.
 They also suggest a half dose followed by the remainder a few days later when such fish are present.
 If you have tadpoles or frogspawn in your pond then splitting the full dose into 4 and treating every few days.

-It does send your pond milky for up to seven days, and because it works so quickly the dead algae can then become a problem in the pond, which needs assistance from something like sludge answer
+It does send your pond milky for up to seven days, and because it works so quickly the dead algae can then become a problem in the pond so you would then turn to something like Sludge Answer.

-Rather than looking to kill the blanket weed outright, this product has taken the approach to starve it instead.
+Rather than looking to kill the blanket weed outright, Ecotreat Clarity has taken the approach to starve it instead.

-There is not one perfect treatment for blanket weed, they all have their merits and failings.
-Ecotreat clarity does come out very well as it is one of the only products not adding to the bioload in your pond or rapidly reducing oxygen levels, but it does take some time to work.
-Cloverleaf blanket answer works very well, very quickly but there may be some cleaning up to do afterward.
+In short (maybe I should have started with this!) there is not one perfect treatment for blanket weed, they all have their merits and failings.
+Ecotreat Clarity does come out very well as it is one of the only products not adding to the bioload in your pond or rapidly reducing oxygen levels, but it does take some time to work.
+Cloverleaf Blanket Answer works very well, very quickly but there may be some cleaning up to do afterward.
 Barley straw can work, but getting the right amount can be a little tricky.
-There are also electronic methods (maybe for another article!) which tend to be better suited to koi ponds, they are effective but need monitoring carefully and can be expensive to set up initially.
+There are also electronic methods (maybe for another article!) which tend to be better suited to koi ponds.
+These are effective but need monitoring carefully and can be expensive to set up initially.
 It can all boil down to your patience and the severity of the problem.

 How do I feed frozen bloodworm to a fish?Read More